-Drug candidate testing in living animals is a requirement before they can be tested in humans and the authorities require efficacy, safety and toxicology data from both animal and human testing before approval of a new product.
-The use of experimental animals is, however, a source of concern for many people.
+Testing drug candidates in living animals is a prerequisite before they can be tested in humans.
+The authorities require data on efficacy, safety, and toxicology from both animal and human trials before approving a new product.

-In Novo Nordisk we believe, that experiments on living animals should only be carried out when no other suitable alternative methods are available and the expected benefits to human should outweigh the costs to the animals.
+At Novo Nordisk, we believe that experiments on living animals should only be conducted when no other suitable alternative methods are available, and the anticipated benefits to humans must balance the harm to the animals.

-Novo Nordisk has over the last decade reduced the number of experimental animals due to these improvements in screening methods.
+Over the last decade, Novo Nordisk has reduced the number of experimental animals used per individual project due to improvements.

-It is important for Novo Nordisk to act with due respect for the animals by establishing and ensuring high ethical and welfare standards.
-Novo Nordisk supports transparency and openness about animal experimentation and will continue to report on our use of experimental animals.
+At Novo Nordisk, it's important for us to act with due respect for the animals by establishing and ensuring high ethical and welfare standards.
+We support transparency and openness about animal experimentation and will continue to report on our use of experimental animals.

 1) Reduce, Refine and Replace